Nada-Khafagy/Advanced_project/README.md

 | Nada Tamer        | 49-13614 | nada.abdelhay         |nadatameer@outlook.com   |

 ## To-Do List
-- test each step and find what is the erroe
 - kalman filter for the imu

 ## Project Timeline